Cottage Cheese Mac and Cheese {High Protein & Hidden Veggies}

 • First and foremost, it tastes really good (in my opinion).

 • It’s very nutritious!
 28 grams of protein per serving and it is high in vitamins A and C from the butternut squash.
+Or, potassium and iron if using sweet potatoes.

 • You have toddlers who love macaroni and cheese, but don’t eat a lot of vegetables or protein.